grapefruit-games/grapefruit-games.github.io/sportsmanifesto/index.markdown

 Perhaps it's unfair to demand that The Sports Game must think about all aspects of sports, even the parts it can't easily monetize.
 OK, you win, The Sports Game: you have our permission to never change!
 Stay safe, stay the same, year after year!

-The rest of us desire freedom. **To escape the prison of The Sports Game, we must invent a new genre.**
+The rest of us desire change, yearn for freedom - **to escape the prison of The Sports Game genre.**

 ## THE SPORTSLIKE *can* think about sports.